Introduction to psychology

 Your bachelor’s degree in psychology is the first traditional step for jobs like clinical psychologists or professional researchers.
 Yet, students who want to continue in the field as counselors or in education can easily do so when selecting their degree type.
 A bachelor’s in psychology is offered as either a bachelor of arts (B.A.) or a bachelor of science (B.S.) degree.
 A B.A. is provided at most liberal arts colleges, allowing students to learn from many social arts fields, like history or literature, while earning their degree.
 A B.S. is streamlined with a focus on math or science, and your direct major.

 For those looking to become counselors, a B.A. with a psychology major and a related minor is a popular option.
 If you’re looking to become a clinical psychologist or earn a Ph.D., then a B.S. with a psychology major and a hard science minor can be preferable.
+It is important to emphasis that, while a bachelor’s degree in psych can help set the foundations for further study, it is not a required prerequisite for the advanced degrees required to practice as a psychologist.

 Job opportunities exist at every level of higher education for psychology, but 30% of the 3.5 million bachelor’s degree holders continued to a graduate degree after 4 years.
 Accelerated programs, where institutions offer a bachelor’s and master’s of the same field in less time, are common among bachelor’s of psychology programs.
 This makes a graduate’s degree and all its benefits cheaper and easier to earn.